schafferb/BHDS-2010-Assignment-4/README.md

 11/10/2025 - Dataset picked out and agreed uponed by Bryanna and Ibrahim

 11/13/2025 - Bryanna edited and saved the data as a csv file and uploaded to the main branch.

 11/12/2025 - Roles (Variables) assigned for analysis.
 Bryanna cleaned the dataset.

-11/18/2025 - Bryanna created Shiny App and uploaded necessary information for Tab 1.
-(Bryanna Branch)
+11/18/2025 - Bryanna created Shiny App and uploaded necessary information for Tab
+1. (Bryanna Branch)

 11/14/2025 - Ibrahim accepted the invitation

 11/14/2025 - Ibrahim created a branch and downloaded the data and stored it in an Excel sheet.

 11/21/2025 - Bryanna finished Tab 2, which included raw data set and summary statistics for variables of interest.
 (Bryanna Branch)

 11/26/2025 - Bryanna uploaded plots to Tab 3 and is working on findings for each plot.
 (Bryanna Branch)

 12/1/2025 - Ibrahim created the code for the filtered data and the histogram.

 12/1/2025 - Ibrahim commented to the code explaining the purpose of each part of the code.

 12/01/2025 - Bryanna finished findings for each plot.
 (Bryanna Branch)

 12/2/2025 - Bryanna and Ibrahim discuss how to proceed with merging apps.
 It is decided to add the histograms to the app in the Bryanna branch.

 12/3/2025 - Bryanna merges the apps.

 12/4/2025 - Ibrahim puts his write up in his branch as a word document.
+He also added summary code to his app.

 12/4/2025 - Bryanna takes Ibrahim's write up and adds it to the README file.
+She also adds Ibrahim's summary code to the main app.

 12/5/2025 - Bryanna adds her write up to the README file.

 12/5/2025 - Bryanna sends published app and README file to Ibrahim for approval to submit.

+12/5/2025 - Ibrahim approves the README file and app for submission.

+12/5/2025 - Bryanna submits the assignment.